Today’s recipe of The Hawaiian – Piña Colada Bars is brought to us by talented food blogger toraflorafood

 11. Decorate with a tea bag of the Hawaiian-Piña colada black tea, apple shells and roses.

-Article written by and all photos are copyright of toraflorafood
+The Hawaiian – Piña Colada Bars article written by and all photos are copyright of toraflorafood